bcgov/castor/R/Params/linkHBS_VRI_Calibtation.md

 ![](linkHBS_VRI_Calibtation_files/figure-html/testing_auto_correlation-2.png)<!-- -->

-The results from the Moran's I suggest that the residuals are independant (Moran's I = 0.0231, p = 0.0739).
+The results from the Moran's I test suggest that the residuals are independant (Moran's I = 0.0231, p = 0.0739).
 After building a variogram there doesn't seem to be a strong spatial effect.
 However, the bubble map shows some spatial clustering -namely in the far east corner and around the kamloops area.
 Also the p value for Moran's I is providing enough evidence against the null hypothesis to warrant a check to see if the model can be further improved by taking into account any spatial autocorrelation.

 ### Autocorrelated model

-To account for the spatial autocorrelation in the model we construct a mixed effect model with on random component.
+To account for the spatial autocorrelation in the model we construct a mixed effect model with one random component.
 This model specifies the structure of the covariance matrix using a spatial lag between observations.
-Thus, the off diagonal elements of the variance-covariance matrix will be estimated using a spatial covariance structure that is parameterized from a model assuming independance.
+Thus, the off diagonal elements of the variance-covariance matrix will be estimated using a spatial covariance structure that is parameterized from the model assuming independance.
 The steps to fit this model follow an estimated generalized least squares approach:

 1.)
 Fit a gamma model for the mu and sigma components using fixed effects that assumes i.i.d. covariance structure.

 2.)
-Specify the pattern of the error covariance structure to a spatial lag that assumes a spherical variogram model.
+Specify the pattern of the error covariance structure.
+In this case, a spatial lag that assumes a spherical variogram model.
 Since there is only one group of dependance this random effect is viewed as 'nuisance' and will only be used to get good estimates for the standard errors of the coefficients of the fixed component of the model and the mean of y given values for the x's.
-Note this is different from predicting a spatially random variable where the random effect is of interest - however, this could not accomplished given the samples used in this study are not well spaced.
+Note this is different from predicting a spatially random variable where the random effect is of interest - however, this could not accomplished given the samples used in this study are not well spaced (FIGURE 2).

 3.)
 Find estimates for the parameters of the covariance matrix.
 REML is used since the fixed effects part is already estimated and reduces the search to only the covariance parameters.